rockyhotas/rockyhotas.github.io/_posts/2024-04-07-freebsd-random-number-module.markdown

 }
 ```

-This actually prints the digit resulting from the die roll to the user.
+actually prints the digit resulting from the die roll to the user.

+If instead `amt` is replaced with a fixed value, `cat /dev/rolld` continuously prints the buffer contents as if the die was rolled endless times: `uiomove(rolldmsg->msg, 1, uio)` prints endless numbers between 1 and 6; `uiomove(rolldmsg->msg, 2, uio)` does the same, but each number is in a newline (because newline is the second element of the buffer `msg`).
+Also, for some reason `tail -c 1 /dev/rolld` produces no output, as well as `tail -c 1 /dev/random`.

 Finally,

 ```
 DEV_MODULE(rolld, rolld_loader, NULL);